KatsudokaSatoshi/Career-is-Calling/README.md

 ## What next
 Social, possibly state-level equal opportunity welfare platform.
 I am open for cooperation with programmers and institutions in developing this project into real-life AI solution.

+## Acknowledgments
+Elements of AI, Ethics of AI, Building AI Courses of the University of Helsinki.
+Great noble work, dear Professors!